Ria424/developers-animatesdk-docs/Timeline_object/Timeline21.md

 #### Description

-Method; returns the bounding rectangle for all elements on all layers on the Timeline, for a given frame.
+Method; Returns the bounding rectangle for all elements on all layers on the Timeline, for a given frame.

 #### Example